 In a heavy-bottomed pot with a tight-fitting lid, put the well-drained rice and measured water.
 Soak the rice for 20-30 minutes before cooking.

-Close the lid and bring it to a boil over medium heat.
-Take a quick peek to see if water is boiling (otherwise do not open the lid).
+Cover the pot with the lid and bring it to a boil over medium heat.
+Take a quick peek to see if the water is boiling (otherwise do not open the lid).

-Once water is boiling, turn the heat to low and cook covered for 12 to 13 minutes, or until the water is completely absorbed (take a quick peek!).
+Once the water is boiling, turn the heat to low and cook, covered, for 12 to 13 minutes, or until the water is completely absorbed (take a quick peek).
 If you see there is water left, close the lid and continue cooking for a little longer.

-Transfer the rice in airtight containers and close the lid to keep the moisture in.
+Transfer the rice to airtight containers and close the lids to keep the moisture in.
 Let cool completely before storing the containers in the freezer (read my tutorial post).